What does legitimate leadership look like?

 There is a scream across the nation, “We need a strong leader!”
 Not only is this coming from Democrats and Republicans, but it also can be heard in the ranks of the Libertarian Party and the Socialist Party.

-The Bible, the Word of God, has good advice for seeking out a strong legitimate leader.
+The Bible, the Word of God, has good advice for seeking out a robust, legitimate leader.

 What Does the Old and New Testament Bible Say About Legitimate Leadership